govuk-one-login/data-vocab/code-generators/java-types/README.md

 ## Example

-See the unit test `uk.gov.di.model.ModelTest` (under `src/test/java`) for an example of using the model, then serialising it to JSON.
+See the unit test `uk.gov.di.model.ModelTest` (under `src/test/java`) for an example of using the model, and deserialising to it from JSON.

 ---